sweattep/modern_quotes/README.md

 >Building a portal that contains instructions on portal building

+>The more different the color of the plate from the color of the food that's on it, the less you'll serve yourself.

 >Don't get so ambitious about what you want to do that you never learn the fundamentals of the game

 >the NCAA prohibits players from accepting NIL money from sportsbooks or casinos